BaeristaVR/Water-Level-Monitor/README.md

-#This project brings support for the community of github to make our works become resourceful.
+#This project brings support for the community of github to make our works become easy and resourceful.